 Crumb coat the outer edges with a thin layer of chocolate ganache

 Frost with a layer of buttercream

 Carefully scrape the outer frosting until satisfied :-)

 TIP: Don't go overboard scraping or the ganache icing and cake crumbs will start to meld into one another.
 I would recommend my chocolate stout cake recipe for this style as it makes a firmer crust.

-I used my white wedding cake recipe and easy buttercream frosting for the cake above.
+I used my white wedding cake recipe and easy buttercream frosting for the cake pictured below.
 Recipe links are at the bottom of the page for you.